 I also like to do a little soft-sleuthing of my own.
 I scroll through the school’s Instagram account and read the emails from his school with updates.
 This gives me specific things to ask about, like the lunchtime tug-o-war competition or ASB elections.
 Often these are things he wouldn’t tell me about but has something to say.

 It’s probably obvious that I’m the sort of person that loves information.
 I like to know things.
-I know there’s no book that will hold my hand through the next several years, but anything that will give me the perspective I need to remember that my oldest is in this semi-hellish middle ground between childhood and adulthood could be helpful.
+I know there’s no book that will hold my hand through the next several years.
+However, anything that will give me the perspective I need to remember that my oldest is in this semi-hellish middle ground between childhood and adulthood could be helpful.